AnnaVyvert/master-stopwatch/README.md

 A web service for tracking and convenient time management.

-In this service, you can write notes, track and manage time.
+In this service, you can write notes, track and manage tracked time.

 ---